Hopperpop/Hopperpop.github.io/_posts/2023-05-10-linked-list-in-twincat-part-3.md

 {: .prompt-tip }

 The problem with using pointers is that they are not type safe.
 There is nothing that checks if the returned pointer is a car.
 It only knows that the function block has implemented the ITF_LinkedList_Node interface.
 It possible that we expect a car, but it's actually a bicycle.
 And calling a car method on a bicycle, will cause an exception, putting your garage on fire!
 The solution: `__QUERYINTERFACE`.
 This operator does the same thing but goes one step further.
 It checks if the found function block implements another interface.
 Basically we ask if it can convert the node interface to a car interface.
 If it's a yes, we lock the car.
 If it's a no because the node is a bicycle, we do nothing.
 This gives us the power to mix types in the linked list.
-If this isn't OOP, than I don't know what OOP is.
+If this isn't OOP, then I don't know what OOP is.

 ## Our first list
 Now that everything is explained lets just build our garage with our favorite cars.
 And test the functionality to lock a single car, or all cars.